 - You could add a wire handle if you have some to hand (I didn't for this demo)

 - Add some tissue paper, and some candy or even a fortune cookie, for a sweet party favor.

 Please feel free to share these free printable Chinese take-out boxes by using the social buttons on this post!

 The document(s) is (are) a PDF and can be opened with Adobe Reader which is free to use.

 Printables created by The Purple Pumpkin Blog are for personal use only and not for resale.
 You are welcome to print my designs at a print shop if you don’t have a printer at home.
 If you wish to link to, pin or share my printables, you are welcome to do so as long as a link back to the blog post is shown and the watermarks are kept intact.
+Please do not save the PDF to Pinterest, but save the blog post itself.
 Colours may vary slightly on printing due to different screen and printer settings.
 If you use any of my printables it would be awesome to know about it!
 Just leave me a comment, here on my blog, or post a picture on Facebook, Twitter, Instagram or Pinterest!
 Use the hashtag #TPPBprintables so I can find you!
 I hope you find these free printables useful!